Irvine Valley Trails

 IRVINE VALLEY TRAILS PROJECT

 In 2012, the Irvine Valley Regeneration Partnership in conjunction with East Ayrshire Council and Ayrshire Leader commissioned Ironside Farrar Environmental Consultants to do a study of the path network.
 The study produced the Irvine Valley Path Network Route Assessment (Priorities, Standards and Proposals) which has been used to drive the Irvine Valley Trails Project.

 Since April 2016, the Irvine Valley Trails Project has:

-~ Carried out a successful consultation process in which over 200 people commented on the proposals put forward in the Irvine Valley Route Assessment Document.
-The write up of the consultation process will soon be made public and available for comment.
+- Carried out a successful consultation in which the public, key stake holders and landowners commented on the proposals put forward in the Irvine Valley Path Network Route Assessment document.
+Click here to read the outcome of the consultation.

 - Surveyed routes and estimated remedial and construction costs for development work.